 3) Cancel your card

 1. Keep the card and pay the annual fee.
 Some cards are just worth keeping.
-For example, the Chase Ultimate Rewards points that come with the Chase Sapphire Preferred card have some great flexibility.
+For example, the Chase Ultimate Rewards points that come with the Chase Sapphire Preferred card has some great flexibility.
 This card is usually my all-the-time card when I’m not hitting a bonus.
 I can utilize the range of redemption options.
 Another reason to keep the card is that you find the perks outweigh the cost.
 Maybe you travel on United all the time and you enjoy getting free checked bags, so you’re willing to pay the annual fee on your United card.

 2. Change the card to avoid the fee.
 Changing (or “downgrading”) is always the first option if you don’t want to pay the annual fee.
 Not all cards can be downgraded, but most can.
 To downgrade a card means that you are changing your card to a $0 annual fee card, or doing a “product change.”
 This change is so good because it does not close your credit history for that account.